prithivilaksh/chaas/readme.md

 # Consistent Hashing as a Service (CHAAS)

-A distributed caching service that uses consistent hashing for load balancing across multiple cache nodes.
+A Distributed, highly scalable and stateless service for Consistent Hashing.

 ## Architecture